The Iceland advantage

 Global approach with a local feel

-The business environment in Iceland is very efficient with a diverse business landscape, a flexible and educated labor market, and business-friendly regulations.
+The business environment in Iceland is very efficient, with a diverse business landscape, a flexible and educated labor market, and business-friendly regulations.
 Access to regulatory bodies and agencies is comparatively streamlined in Iceland.
 Government policy aims to provide a fair, transparent, efficient, and competition-driven environment for companies in a stable, market-based economy.
 Incentives and procedures are in place to encourage foreign investment, especially in areas that diversify the economy.

 Education levels in Iceland are among the highest in the OECD countries.
-Iceland also ranks in the top ten among countries in ICT (Information and Communication Technology) adoption and digital skills in the World Economic Forum’s - Special Edition 2020.
+Iceland also ranks in the top ten countries in ICT (Information and Communication Technology) adoption and digital skills in the World Economic Forum’s - Special Edition 2020.

-Iceland is a member of the European Single Market that permits free cross-border movement of capital, labor, goods, and services to the EU through its membership in the European Free Trade Association (EFTA) and the European Economic Area (EEA).
+Iceland is a member of the European Single Market that permits the free cross-border movement of capital, labor, goods, and services to the EU through its membership in the European Free Trade Association (EFTA) and the European Economic Area (EEA).
 Iceland also ensures regulatory stability by adopting EU legislation for all policy areas concerning the single market.

 Data Centers by Iceland is here to make your (data center) business in Iceland as smooth as possible.